jhnwllr/image-data/README.md

 ![](https://raw.githubusercontent.com/jhnwllr/image-data/master/plots/classBORBarplot.png)

+# Species Counts

+The total number of images is less interesting than the total number of species.
+Now I want to look at **species counts with >10 images** rather than total image counts.

-# Groups with a 1000s species with >10 images
+## Species counts with >10 images

-Here are groups (based on taxonomic class), which have >1000 species with >10 images.
+In the plot I am only showing classes with more than >1000 species with >10 images.

 ![](https://raw.githubusercontent.com/jhnwllr/image-data/master/plots/classSpeBarplot.png)

+# Percent coverage

+Here I look at what is the percentage coverage in a group.

+**Percent coverage = num. sp. >10 img/total num. sp. in class**

-# Percent coverage of species with >10 images
+## Percent coverage of species with >10 images

 **Percent coverage (num. sp. >10 img/total num. sp. in class)**.
 Here we see that global image coverage is quite poor for most groups with the exception of maybe **Aves** (birds) and a few plant classes (**Pinopsida**, **Lycopodiopsida**, **Polypodiopsida**), although many of these plant classes are "preserved specimens" aka probably herbarium sheets.
 Other groups have very poor global image coverage even considering preserved museum specimens.